Greening-Digital/greening-digital-ghost/readme.md

 ### How do I keep the file size nice and svelte?

-We're using TailwindCSS, which relies on functional css.
-This lets us use PurgeCSS to clear out most of the unused CSS, and end up with relatively small payloads sent over the wire.
+We're using TailwindCSS, which relies on loads of utility classes to avoid us needing to write extra css.
+This lets us use PurgeCSS to clear out most of the unused CSS, and end up with relatively small payloads sent over the wire,

 https://tailwindcss.com/docs/controlling-file-size/